All Episodes

 That's the cover-up I want to hear about.

-A behind the scenes look at the investigation.
+A behind-the-scenes look at the investigation.

-Internal disputes among who over President Bush's use of the attacks as a reason for invading Iraq.
+Over President Bush's use of the attacks as a reason for invading Iraq?

-I mean the effort to purely politicize this is now open and available for all of us to see.
+I mean, the effort to purely politicize this is now open and available for all of us to see.

 As to this business on Giuliani, the questioning of Giuliani was considered by Kane and Hamilton a low point in the Commission's examination of witnesses during public hearings.

-Commission members backed off Kane and Hamilton said after drawing criticism in newspaper editorials for sharp questioning of New York fire and police officials at earlier hearings.
+Commission members backed off, Kane and Hamilton said, after drawing criticism in newspaper editorials for sharp questioning of New York fire and police officials at earlier hearings.

 The editorial said the commission was insensitive to the officials' bravery on the day of the attacks.

-Kane and Hamilton say it proved difficult, if not impossible to raise hard questions about 9-11 in New York without it being perceived as criticism of the individual police and firefighters or of Mayor Giuliani.
+Kane and Hamilton say it proved difficult, if not impossible, to raise hard questions about 9-11 in New York without it being perceived as criticism of the individual police and firefighters or of Mayor Giuliani.

 Again, what does the aftermath of the attacks have to do with stopping them?